SMU vs. Wisconsin College Basketball Predictions & Picks - November 22

 SMU Performance Insights

-- The Mustangs' +66 scoring differential (outscoring opponents by 13.2 points per game) is a result of putting up 77.2 points per game (160th in college basketball) while allowing 64 per outing (74th in college basketball).
+- The Mustangs are outscoring opponents by 13.2 points per game, with a +66 scoring differential overall.
+They put up 77.2 points per game (158th in college basketball) and allow 64 per contest (74th in college basketball).

-- SMU wins the rebound battle by an average of 5.8 boards.
-It pulls down 38.2 rebounds per game (60th in college basketball) compared to its opponents' 32.4.
+- SMU wins the rebound battle by 5.8 boards on average.
+It collects 38.2 rebounds per game, 60th in college basketball, while its opponents pull down 32.4.

-- SMU makes 7 three-pointers per game (210th in college basketball), 1.4 more than its opponents.
-It shoots 31.3% from beyond the arc (223rd in college basketball), and its opponents are shooting 27.5%.
+- SMU knocks down 1.4 more threes per contest than the opposition, 7 (209th in college basketball) compared to its opponents' 5.6.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.